-When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with a negotiated non-default TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) receives an individually addressed MPDU from its associated AP with the More Data subfield set to 1 on a link (receiving link), then at least one of any non-AP STA affiliated with the non-AP MLD that is operating on the link (receiving link) or another link to which any of the TIDs that is mapped to the link (receiving link) is also mapped shall follow or continue following the procedures defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames, if needed, with any TID that is mapped to this operating link to retrieve the buffered BUs buffered at the AP MLD.
+When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with a negotiated non-default TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) receives an individually addressed MPDU from its associated AP with the More Data subfield set to 1 on a link (receiving link), then at least one of any non-AP STA affiliated with the non-AP MLD (#16500)that is in PS mode and that is operating on the link (receiving link) or another link to which any of the TIDs that is mapped to the link (receiving link) is also mapped shall follow or continue following the procedures defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames, if needed, with any TID that is mapped to this operating link to retrieve the buffered BUs buffered at the AP MLD.

+(#18137)Tgbe editor: Move subclause 35.3.7.1.4 (Power state after link enablement) and all its content to a new subclause 35.3.12.7 (Power state after link enablement).
+Move subclause 35.3.7.1.5 (Power state and TWT schedules after link disablement) and all its content to a new subclause 35.3.12.8 (Power state and TWT schedules after link disablement).
+Add the following paragraph at the end of subclause 35.3.7.1.1 (General): The power state of a non-AP STA affiliated with a non-AP MLD immediately after a link that was disabled or not setup becomes enabled follows the rules defined in 35.3.12.7 (Power state after link enablement).
+The power state and TWT schedules of a non-AP STA affiliated with a non-AP MLD immediately after a link becomes disabled follows the rules defined in 35.3.12.8 (Power state and TWT schedules after link disablement).

+(#16008)Tgbe editor: Move subclause 35.3.7.1.6 (Use of More Data subfield by an MLD) and all its content to a new subclause 35.3.12.9 (Use of More Data subfield by an MLD).
+Add the following paragraph at the end of subclause 35.3.7.1.1 (General): The use of More Data subfield by and MLD for the different possible TID-to-link mappings follows the rules defined in 35.3.12.9 (Use of More Data subfield by an MLD).